dobarkod/typedecorator/README.md

 ## Quickstart

-To start using it, just install the package using pip:
+Install the package using pip:

     pip install typedecorator